 The overall process of release and deployment is interlinked with, Service Validation and Testing, Change Management and Service Evaluation.
 The final release needs a green signal from the Change Advisory Board (CAB) to go into production; this approval approves that during all stages of release and deployment product was monitored, so it's all set for mass production.
 Release and Deployment Management also makes it sure that customers have the skills and knowledge to use the service to its full potential and that the support staff and operations are well informed about the service levels and the warranties of the product.
 The Release and Deployment Management department is also considered as the lifeblood of the Service Transition process.

+What is Transition?Transition is a change and the most important area in Transition is managing the change, the process is called Change Management.
+Change management is a term that very often falls into controversies.
+Sometimes it's a victim, if the result is less than targeted: "That initiative failed because we didn't focus enough on change management."
+Not to forget at times it helps to gather eyeballs for project activities that might otherwise get overlooked: "Everything was possible because we implemented the new process; let's not forget about the change management.
 Change management is a process which assures that the changes which are taking place in the organization are monitored throughout the stages so that no scope of error is left unturned.
 It is a very organized approach to ensure that changes are implemented effectively and efficiently.
 The change can range from a simple process change to major things like policy and strategy changes.
 So change management is a very important term as well as process in Service Transition.

 To understand the constituent processes of service transition watch below video: